boxboat/training-labs/labs-03.md

 mount -t proc proc /mnt
 echo 1 >/proc/sys/net/ipv4/ip_forward
 reboot
+exit
 ```

-Did any of these commands work?
+Did any of these commands work (other than exit)?